LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

 Mapping of bodygroup names to index values applied when the player spawns.
+If omitted, bodygroups are not modified.

 **Example Usage:**